andytumelty/lets-play/aws-ec2-iam-ssh-keys/README.md

 check is done in bash using the aws CLI

 This isn't ideal:
-- No central password management (unauthenticated sudo)
+- No central password management (unauthenticated sudo, no user passwords set on useradd)
 - Everyone in the ssh_users group has root access.
 If you get into finer group use then use AD/LDAP: it'll be easier to manage group mapping
 - There's a notable delay when logging in (3-4 seconds).
 It might be worth